projeksjon/socketGIS/README.md

 # socketGIS

-Realtime collaboratio GIS application.
+Realtime collaboration GIS application.

-Dependencies:

-Nodejs
-Mongodb
-Angular
-SocketIO
+It uses the MEAN stack.

 To run the server just run:
 npm install